 However, that does not justify terrorism, and it does not justify undeclared war between nations.
 America had every right to bring down the Taliban and if possible, exterminate them utterly.
 America had no right to invade Iraq.
 There may or may not have been some perceived overriding political need, but that is not the same as an individual or national right.
 Even if Iraq did have weapons of mass destruction, America would not have been justified in invading Iraq until those weapons were used against her or one of her allies.

 In Egypt yesterday, the protests turned violent.
-Pro-Mubarak "protestors" threw rocks and molotov cocktails at the ranks of anti-Mubarak protestors.
+Pro-Mubarak "protesters" threw rocks and molotov cocktails at the ranks of anti-Mubarak protesters.
 A large group of Mubarak supporters even rode horses and camels into the anti-Mubarak ranks swinging clubs and swords.
-Naturally the anti-Mubarak protestors responded with violence of their own and now hundreds of people (and possibly uncounted tens of thousands) have been injured.
+Naturally the anti-Mubarak protesters responded with violence of their own and now hundreds of people (and possibly uncounted tens of thousands) have been injured.
 Some have died.
 This is not the way to build a free republic.
 This kind of violence will lead to someone like the Muslim Brotherhood seizing power and that would be bad for the entire world.

 That is the real problem with violent solutions.
 Legitimate self-defense is one thing, unprovoked violence something altogether different.
 If no one has physically attacked you then you do not have the right to use violence against them.
 If you do, they will respond, and then it becomes a contest of the strongest.
 Unfortunately, very seldom in history do the strongest among us turn to be the most ethical leaders.
 More often than not when someone takes control of a nation through violence they turn out to be despotic and tyrannical.
 Under a tyrant, everyone suffers.